-Courtney Stodden Flaunts Serious Curves In A Bikini To Celebrate ‘Football Sunday’
+Courtney Stodden Flaunts Serious Curves In A Bikini To Celebrate 'Football Sunday'

 The upload proved a hit.
 It amassed almost 3,000 likes and more than 70 comments in less than 12 hours.

 The snap came after Courtney set pulses racing last month when she shared a series of stunning photos of herself playing dress up.
-That time, she slipped into a sexy nurse costume and struck several poses outdoors while encouraging her followers to stay home amid the ongoing pandemic alongside a sassy message for her haters.
+That time, she slipped into a sexy nurse costume and struck several poses outdoors while encouraging her followers to stay home amid the ongoing pandemic, adding a sassy message for her critics.

 "Get better, haters," she wrote in the caption alongside a health worker emoji, adding the hashtag "#stayhomestaysafe."